Turkey and Rice Soup

 Reserve the meat, it’s added to the soup at the very end.

-green beans, trimmed and cut in 1″ pieces
+1 c green beans, trimmed and cut into 1″ pieces

 Add the chopped onion, carrots, celery, rice and green beans and chicken stock to the stock already in the pot.
 Bring to the boil and simmer for 20 minutes.
 Add the zucchini and simmer for 10 more minutes.
 Check to see if the rice is cooked before adding the frozen peas, turkey meat salt and pepper and continue to simmer for a further 5 minutes.
 If not serving right away, allow to cool then ladle into storage containers and freeze until needed.